Jacob Barker: New Orleans

 He removed to New Orleans in 1834, became prominent in financial circles, was admitted to the bar, and practiced with success in insurance cases.

-In the 1840s he collaborated with Rowland G. Hazard to secure the release of free African-Americans who were being illegally detained in Louisiana under the assumption they were escaped slaves.
+In the 1840s he collaborated with Rowland G. Hazard (cousin to Barker's wife, Elizabeth) to secure the release of free African Americans who were being illegally detained in Louisiana under the assumption they were escaped slaves.
+The jailed sailors were held without the opportunity to testify to their status as free men, or to contact those who would testify on their behalf, and would ultimately be sold at auction.
+Barker and Hazard were initially barred from the New Orleans jail, but obtained court orders.
+They succeeded in securing the freedom of a few men and persuading a New Orleans grand jury to report on the matter, but were unable to create any systemic change.

 He was a majority stockholder in the first version of the St. Charles Hotel.
 At the close of the American Civil War he was elected to the United States Senate, but as Louisiana had not been readmitted to the Union, he was not allowed to take his seat.
 In 1867, he was declared bankrupt, and in 1868, he was assaulted at his home in New Orleans.

 Barker published The Rebellion: Its Consequences and the Congressional Committee, Denominated the Reconstruction Committee, with their Action (1866).

 Personal life

-On August 27, 1801, Barker was married to Elizabeth Hazard (1783–1866).
-She was the daughter of Thomas Hazard Jr. (1758–1828), a descendant of Thomas Hazard, one of the nine founding settlers of Newport, and Anna (née Rodman) Hazard (1762–1845).
+On August 27, 1801, Barker was married to Elizabeth Hazard.
+She was the daughter of Thomas Hazard Jr., a descendant of Thomas Hazard, one of the nine founding settlers of Newport, and Anna (née Rodman) Hazard.
 Together, they were the parents of twelve children, including: